nashville-software-school/foundations-course/documentation/docker-compose-draft.md

 **Key settings explained:**
 - `"dockerComposeFile": "../../docker-compose.yml"` - Points to your compose file
 - `"service": "api"` - Connects to the API container
-- `"overrideCommand": true` - **Critical!** This prevents the automatic Django startup from docker-compose.yml, giving you control
+- `"overrideCommand": true` - **Critical!** This prevents the automatic Django startup from docker-compose.yml, allowing you to manually start the service and attach the debug process.
 - `"workspaceFolder": "/app"` - Sets the working directory inside the container

-### Step 8: Start the Debugging Environment
+### Step 9: Start the Debugging Environment

-For debugging, we want to start only the infrastructure (database and client) and control the API ourselves:
+For debugging, we want to start only the database and client and control the API ourselves:

 1. **Stop your full stack** if it's running:
    ```bash